neeraj779/Presidio-GenSpark/Day-09/README.md

 2. **Account Operations:**
    - Each registered user should have their own account to manage.
-   - Users should be able to transfer money from their account to another account
+   - Users should be able to transfer money from their account to another account.
    - Users should be able to check their account balance.

 3. **Error Handling:**